ryanghoward/ryanghoward/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ryanghoward" alt="ryanghoward" /></a> </p>

-- 🔭 I’m currently working on [My Portfolio](https://github.com/ryanghoward/my-portfolio)
+- I’m currently working on [My Portfolio](https://github.com/ryanghoward/my-portfolio)

-- 🌱 I’m currently learning **JavaScript, React, Tailwind, TypeScript**
+- I’m currently learning **JavaScript, React, Tailwind, TypeScript**

-- 👯 I’m looking to collaborate on **Anything!**
+- I’m looking to collaborate on **Anything!**

-- 📫 How to reach me **ryghoward@gmail.com**
+- How to reach me **ryghoward@gmail.com**

-- 📄 Learn about my experiences [https://docs.google.com/document/d/1DLcjAU8fFmUXrt-9VPzF80zesnrZdHWHtt5dL-MApcU/edit](https://docs.google.com/document/d/1DLcjAU8fFmUXrt-9VPzF80zesnrZdHWHtt5dL-MApcU/edit)
+- Learn about my experiences by reaching out!
+I'm happy to share my resume with you and speak further about what I can do.

-- ⚡ Fun fact **There are more ways to arrange a deck of cards than there are atoms on Earth**
+- Fun fact **There are more ways to arrange a deck of cards than there are atoms on Earth**

 <h3 align="left">Connect with me:</h3>
 <p align="left">